 iPage plays well with others, connecting simply with Google Apps, PayPal, and more.
 That’s especially helpful for eCommerce websites who need to handle secure payment transactions.

 iPage also throws in some bonus credits on new accounts for Google AdWords, Yahoo, and Bing.

-5. Upfront, Honest (Promotional) Pricing
+5. Upfront, Honest (Cheap) Pricing

 Many web hosts appear inexpensive at first.
 Especially most EIG brands who are frequent perpetrators of this trick.